 Hi, friends!
-Today we are celebrating two of my all time favorite things – eggs and fresh asparagus!
+Today we are celebrating two of my all time favorite things – eggs and asparagus!

 Fluffy, creamy eggs flavored with delicate chives, fresh dill and a touch of tangy dijon mustard; layered with tender, bright asparagus and dolloped with rich, smooth ricotta cheese.
-Topped with nutty parmesan cheese, more fresh herbs and meaty prosciutto, this frittata is light, yet hearty and filling!
+Topped with nutty parmesan cheese, more fresh herbs and meaty prosciutto, this Italian asparagus frittata is light, yet hearty and filling!

 What is a frittata?